openethereum/parity-ethereum/README.md

 By default, Parity will run a JSONRPC server on `127.0.0.1:8545`.
 This is fully configurable and supports a number of RPC APIs.

+Parity also runs a server for running decentralized apps, or "Dapps", on `http://127.0.0.1:8080`.
+This includes a few useful Dapps, including Ethereum Wallet, Maker OTC, and a node status page.
+In a near-future release, it will be easy to install Dapps and use them through this web interface.

 If you run into an issue while using parity, feel free to file one in this repository or hop on our [gitter chat room]([gitter-url]) to ask a question.
 We are glad to help!